 Prior to his arrival to Grand Rapids, Dr. Rodriguez completed his Internship at UCLA Semel Institute and his graduate studies at USC.
-Dr. Rodriguez completed his Neuropsychology Fellowship at Spectrum in 2017, and subsequently accepted a position as part of our faculty.
-His interests include epilepsy, movement disorders, and dementia, and he is fluent in both English and Spanish.
-Resultantly, Dr. Rodriguez offers Neuropsychological Evaluations to Spanish speaking patients at Spectrum.
-As a native to Southern California, Dr. Rodriguez has had to get used to the weather in West Michigan.
-Despite his claim that summer in Grand Rapids is "three months of bad sledding," he seems to have adjusted well to the new climate.
+Dr. Rodriguez completed his Neuropsychology Fellowship at Corewell in 2017, and subsequently accepted a position as part of our faculty.
+His clinical interests include epilepsy, dementia, and movement disorders and he is fluent in both English and Spanish.
+Resultantly, Dr. Rodriguez offers services to Spanishspeaking patients at Corewell.
+He enjoys exploring Michigan's majestic parks and beaches, playing video games (with or without his son), going to concerts (preferably metal), and sleeping (when his infant son allows it).
+As a native to Southern California he will always root for USC and UCLA against Michigan and MSU, but now he is also proud to call himself, his wife, and his two sons Michiganders.